vaningenlab/trackMetaNMR/README.md

 - we recommend to create an alias (substitute your python version!):
 > tcsh: alias createSparkyProj 'python3.9 ~/bin/createSparkyProject.py'  (.tcshrc or .cshrc)
 > bash: alias createSparkyProj="python3.9 ~/bin/createSparkyProject.py"  (.bash_aliases or .profile)
+- unzip and untar the bpar_bdat_scripts.tar.gz file in a location that is in your $PATH, e.g. ~/bin, or create an alias as above:
+> tar -zxvf bpar_bdat_scripts.tar.gz

 # How to use